petersatsuse/azure-compute-docs/articles/virtual-machines/linux/cloud-init-troubleshooting.md

 2020-01-31 00:21:53,352 - DataSourceAzure.py[WARNING]: /dev/sr0 was not mountable
 ```

 Once you have found an error or warning, read backwards in the cloud-init log to understand what cloud-init was attempting before it hit the error or warning.
-In many cases cloud-init will have run OS commands or performed provisioning operations prior to the error, which can provide insights as to why errors appeared in the logs.
-The following example shows that cloud-init attempted to mount a device right before it hit an error.
+In many cases, cloud-init runs OS commands or performs provisioning steps before the error occurs.
+These actions can help explain why the error appears in the logs.
+The following example shows that cloud-init attempted to mount a device right before it encountered the issue.

 ```output
 2019-10-10 04:51:24,010 - util.py[DEBUG]: Running command ['mount', '-o', 'ro,sync', '-t', 'auto', u'/dev/sr0', '/run/cloud-init/tmp/tmpXXXXX'] with allowed return codes [0] (shell=False, capture=True)